Email Marketing: The Complete Guide 2026

 - Order confirmation: Add a "Customers also bought" section with 2-3 product recommendations.
 Conversion rate: up to 8% compared to 1-2% for regular marketing emails.

 - Shipping notification: Offer a discount code for the next order.
-Time-limited offers ("Valid until 7 days after delivery") create urgency.
+Time-limited offers ("Valid for 7 days after delivery") create urgency.

-- Welcome email: Present your brand story and link to best-selling products or most popular content.
+- Welcome email: Present your brand story and link to the best-selling products or most popular content.

-- Appointment confirmation: Offer add-on services that enhance the booked appointment (e.g., a consultation package before a salon appointment).
+- Appointment confirmation: Offer additional services that enhance the booked appointment (e.g. a consultation package before a hairdresser appointment).

 Send transactional emails via a separate service: